Pain may be felt when people wear certain shoes, and some people have pain in the ball of the foot.

 For metatarsalgia, orthoses

 Doctors treat hammer toe by ensuring that the shoes are comfortable and have a wide enough toe box to avoid further irritation to the toe.
-Toe pads sold in pharmacies also help by shielding the affected toes from the overlying shoe.
+Taping/splinting the toe may decrease the deformity temporarily.
+Toe pads also help by shielding the affected toes from the overlying shoe.

 Any ulcer or other skin irritation is treated.